anaslimem/Optimizers-from-scratch/README.md

-# Optimizers-from-Scratch 🚀
+# Optimizers-from-Scratch

-This project implements **training a tiny MLP on MNIST without using autograd**, with manual forward/backward propagation, multiple optimizers, and learning rate schedules.
+This project implements **training a tiny MLP without using autograd**, with manual forward/backward propagation, multiple optimizers, and learning rate schedules.
 The goal is both educational (understanding matrix calculus + optimization) and practical (reaching ≥97% test accuracy on MNIST).

 ---

-## 📌 Problem Statement
+##  Problem Statement
 We want to train a **2-layer MLP** on MNIST (or Fashion-MNIST) by manually coding backpropagation and optimization algorithms.
 The challenge is to implement everything from scratch:
 - Forward and backward passes with matrix calculus